 - Broncho Pneumonia(Lobular)

 - Legionella Pneumonia

 - Aspiration Pneumonia

-It is most common cause of pneumonia, consolidation of 1 or both the lungs can be seen.
-In this 2 types are-
+It is the most common cause of pneumonia, consolidation of 1 or both the lungs can be seen.
+In these 2 types are-

 It is an acute bacterial infection of a part of a lobe, the entire lobe, or even 2 lobes of 1 or both the lungs.